mariusvrstr/Python-SCD-ETL/README.md

 ### Backlog
 - [ ] Keep transactions on item level and skip update if current batch reference <> current batch (Re-Run batch without re processing)
-- [ ] Block processing of files that was already processed
 - [ ] Process completed batches into SCD type 2 table
 - [ ] Report on error and bubble up details
 - [ ] Move the local file path to a remote SFTP path